 Key features: Two-year warranty, also available in 32, 45 and 57 litres, four cup holders on top of the lid and a set of wheels

-This cool box is one of two which has a set of wheels and an extendable handle.
+This cool box is one of two we've tested which has a set of wheels and an extendable handle.

-We found one of the wheeled cool boxes to have particularly loud wheels, but which was it?
+We found one of the wheeled cool boxes we tested to have particularly loud wheels, but which was it?

 We measured the temperature of chilled bottles of water in each box on the hour, every hour, across the day.